-PHOENIX— The Governor’s Office of Education is calling for applications to the 2017 National Youth Science Camp (NYSC), an annual program that rewards two high-achieving high school seniors from each state in the U.S. with a fully-funded summer camp experience dedicated to scientific exploration.
-The nearly month-long program centered in West Virginia includes lectures and hands-on research projects presented by scientists from across the nation, overnight camping trips into the Monongahela National Forest, and a visit to Washington D.C.
-Selected delegates must demonstrate academic achievement in science and show potential for thoughtful scientific leadership.
+PHOENIX – The Governor’s Office of Education is calling for applications to the 2018 National Youth Science Camp (NYSC), an annual program that rewards two high-achieving high school seniors from each state in the U.S. with a fully-funded summer camp experience dedicated to scientific exploration.
+The nearly month-long experience includes lectures and hands-on research projects presented by scientists from across the nation; overnight outdoor trips into the Monongahela National Forest; and a visit to Washington D.C.
+The selected delegates must not only demonstrate academic achievement in science, but also show potential for thoughtful scientific leadership.

 The NYSC experience is offered at no cost to its participants.
 Educational and recreational programming, as well as meals, lodging, and round-trip air travel are provided free of charge.

-For more information, contact the NYSC Selection Coordinators listed below or visit http://education.azgovernor.gov/edu/stem.
+For more information, contact Alexander Pena, NYSC Selection Coordinator, at (602) 542-3034 or [email protected] or visit https://education.azgovernor.gov/edu/national-youth-science-camp